 Mine stability monitoring with satellite InSAR One of the main challenges in the mining sector is the monitoring of ground behaviour over large assets, which often experience displacement due to operational activities.
 Slope instability in particular can be a significant threat to the integrity of mine sites and staff safety.
 Regular and accurate site stability…

-The European Ground Motion Service
+European Ground Motion Service:

 The first InSAR monitoring service at a continental scale We have come a long way since 1993, when the cover page of Nature magazine hosted a SAR interferogram mapping the ground displacement caused by an earthquake.
 Almost three decades later, the European Environmental Agency (EEA) initiated the first European Ground Motion Service (EGMS), and with…